rhelmstedter/salary-comparison/cfc.md

 ### The Cap In Context

 The proposed cap from the district is $19,600.
-To put this in context, Ocean View has a cap of $12,073 ([OVEA Agreement 21-22](https://drive.google.com/drive/folders/1TqhAFxPhn9reEsmIeTKB32tnn2tJREs0)).
+To put this in context, Ocean View School District has a cap of $12,073 ([OVEA Agreement 21-22](https://drive.google.com/drive/folders/1TqhAFxPhn9reEsmIeTKB32tnn2tJREs0)).
 Hueneme Elementary school district has a cap of $16,800 ([HEA Agreement 2022-2023](https://core-docs.s3.amazonaws.com/documents/asset/uploaded_file/1316283/HEA_AGREEMENT_2020-2023.pdf)).
-Simi Valley Unified School district has a cap of $12,421 (see: [SVUSD benefits](https://simi-ca.schoolloop.com/benefits)).
+Simi Valley Unified School district has a cap of $12,421 ([SVUSD benefits](https://simi-ca.schoolloop.com/benefits)).

 Additionally, there are several plans available that are below the cap.
-Employees in both Oxnard Union High School District, and Ocean View School District who choose Kaiser do not have any monthly premiums.
+Employees in both Oxnard Union High School District and Ocean View School District who choose Kaiser do not have any monthly premiums.
 I spoke with an employee in Ocean View.
 Ocean View has negotiated the use of a health savings account (HSA).
 The difference between the overall cost of the plan and the cap was contributed by the district into the employee's HSA.
 Even though their plan has a high deductible, they can use the HSA to pay the deductible.

 ### Expected Value